Bend in the River

 Instructor: Edith Skiba LaMonica is a painter and educator and a featured artist at galleries throughout the Northeast.
-Represented by the ARTWORKS Gallery of the Philadelphia Museum of Art, her painting are part of several collections including the University of Pennsylvania Hospital and UCONN Health Center.
-LaMonica is a member of the UCONN Art Advisory Committee and Gallery on the Green in Canton CT.
+Represented by the ARTWORKS Gallery of the Philadelphia Museum of Art, her paintings are part of several collections including the University of Pennsylvania Hospital and UCONN Health Center.
+LaMonica is a member of the UCONN Art Advisory Committee and Gallery on the Green in Canton, CT.

 Passages and Pathways

 Each stage of life presents us with challenges and choices.
-We can’t always anticipate our life passage or have a clear sense of directional what path to take.
+We can’t always anticipate our life passage or have a clear sense of direction over what path to take.
 This interactive workshop will provide ideas and tools to navigate the journey.

 Overview of Life Stages